PSD2 Compliance Guide for Merchants

 Businesses can avoid SCA by conducting transactions with one another using a payment method designed explicitly for B2B transactions.
 As we have established, the SCA does not apply to “merchant-initiated” transactions in which the customer is not directly involved.

-The same goes for phone and mail orders, as they aren’t electronic transactions and hence fall beyond the limits of the SCA.
+The same goes for phone and mail orders.
+They aren’t electronic transactions and hence fall beyond the limits of the SCA.
 Also, outside the bounds of the SCA is any card issuer or cardholder not in the European Economic Area (EEA), Monaco, or the United Kingdom.

 Out-Of-Scope SCA Transactions